WorkerFramework/worker-framework/worker-queue-rabbit.md

  (that don't take a long time to process) and you wish to reduce the amount of I/O chatter between workers and the RabbitMQ host.

- Messages that get rejected will be put back on the queue.
-A subsequent failure to begin work on a message that already failed will be put into the dead letter exchange.
+ Messages rejected with a `RejectedTaskException` will always be returned to the queue.
+Messages rejected with an `InvalidTaskException` will be only returned to the queue once.
+If the same task redelivered encounters this exception again it will be dropped on to the dead letter exchange.

  Consumed messages will only be acknowledged once the result has been published to the output queue.